AlGepe/OmniSnippets_JS/docs/generalTips/textStructure/textStylingGuide/internalLinks.rst

 9. Another thing that we should strictly **avoid is using only part of a tool's name as the anchor text**.
 For example, in “length conversion calculator”, using “conversion” as the anchor text and linking to some other converter.

+10. **Do not link to headings within another calculator.** For example, do not use links such as ``(anchor text)[calc:000#heading-in-other-calc]``.
+This is due to issues that arise as we move towards a multilingual website.

 .. note::
    You can add internal links to particular words or phrases within a sentence that provide a description of the tool.
 The following image serves as a guide: